jimburton/scrabble/chapters/Chapter1.md

-There is a notoriously big gap between learning the basics of Haskell listed above, which mostly means a lot of fiddling about with lists, to making useful, nicely written and idiomatic software with Haskell.
-For beginners, the language can seem quite academic and removed from the tasks we normally want to achieve with programming languages.
-When they look at Haskell code in the wild, it bears very little resemblance to their exercises.
+There is a notoriously big gap between learning the basics of Haskell listed above, which mostly means a lot of fiddling about with lists, and finding yourself making useful, nicely written and idiomatic software with Haskell.
+For beginners the language can seem academic and removed from the tasks we normally want to achieve with programming languages.
+When they look at Haskell code in the wild it bears very little resemblance to their exercises.

 This book is meant to go some way towards filling that gap.
 By the end you'll have been introduced to some major and widely used libraries,